benjaminsnorris/LaunchCount/README.md

 ## Usage
-Import the module into any file where you want to access launch count or version information.
+Import the module into any file where you want to access launch count information.
 ```swift
 Import LaunchCount
 ```